dreamportdev/Osdev-Notes/99_Appendices/C_Language_Info.md

 }
 ```

 The issue with this example is that `pit_ticks` is being constantly accessed inside the loop, and we never modify it inside the loop (its modified in unrelated code, the interrupt handler).
-With optmizations enabled the compiler will deduce that `pit_ticks` will always be its initial value, and will always be its initial value of 0, therefore the loop is infinite.
+With optimizations enabled the compiler will deduce that `pit_ticks` will always be its initial value, and will always be its initial value of 0, therefore the loop is infinite.
 If we change the variable declaration to be `volatile uint64_t pit_ticks` the compiler assumes nothing, and that this variable can be modified at *any time*.

 Therefore it must do a valid read from memory each time it accesses the variable.
 This causes the above code to work as expected, although with increased latency, as memory must be accessed each cycle of the loop.